genderkit/genderkit/_resources/legal.md

 {% include publications tag="Legal information" thumbnails="true" %}

+Chapter 12 of the [Equal Treatment Bench Book](https://www.judiciary.uk/wp-content/uploads/2018/02/equal-treatment-bench-book-february-v6-2018.pdf) gives an overview of relevant legal issues for legal professionals.

 ### Prisons

 We have a seperate page on [prisons]({{ site.baseurl }}{% link _resources/immigration.md %}) with more information.